 In Australia, CoQ10 can be easily purchased from most pharmacies and health supplements’ stores.
 DHEA, on the other hand, is a prohibited substance under Australian Customs legislation and can only be obtained in Australia if it’s prescribed by a doctor and made up by a compounding pharmacist.

 First-time older mother Carmella Lee, 43, is thankful she was proactive about her fertility.
-Despite suffering from severe endometriosis and having only one functional ovary at the age of 41, she credits taking CoQ10 with helping her fall pregnant on only her second IVF cycle with her now one-year-old daughter.
+Despite suffering from severe endometriosis and having only one functional ovary at the age of 41, she credits taking CoQ10 with helping her with a healthy conception on only her second IVF cycle with her now one-year-old daughter.

 “I believe couples need to do their own research into how to improve their fertility, and we are fortunate to have access to forums, articles, websites and support groups,” she told me.
 “I read a lot of forums and websites about improving fertility and egg quality, and whilst there was quite a list of supplements which people take, I was only keen to take those which had some evidence.”